arachnetech/homebridge-mqttthing/README.md

 ### Publishing values on start-up

 MQTT messages may be published on start-up, e.g. to reset accessories to a known initial state, with `startPub`.
-This is an object containing MQTT topics are keys, and values to be published as values.
+This is an object containing MQTT topics as keys, and values to be published as values.

 # Supported Accessories